Our research work relies on the support and financial assistance of passionate individuals.

 The Selati Game Reserve is in a low risk malaria area.
 Please consult your medical doctor for more advice.

-Yes, free wifi will be available at the farm house.
+Yes, free wi-fi will be available.

 Travel insurance including medical cover is mandatory.

 Yes, a free laundry service including ironing is available.

 Summer temperatures average around 35-37°C during the day, dropping to 20 -25°C (68 – 77°F) at night.
 Winter temperatures can fall as low as 4°C at night and average between 18 – 25°C during the day.
 Occasional winter showers prevail but are unusual.
 Rain in the summer takes the form of heavy thunder-showers or frontal rainfall over longer periods of time.

 FOLLOW US ON SOCIAL MEDIA: